dankelley/oce/cran-comments.md

-# Submission of oce 1.8-1
+# Submission of oce 1.8-2

 As in previous CRAN submissions, we request an exception to the 10-minute rule, on account of the package size (300+ functions, covering 60k lines of R, 6k lines of C/C++ and 1k line of Fortran).

-A key reason for the submission is a requirement to adjust the order of 'include' statements in the C++ code.
-(We thank Brian Ripley for explaining the problem in an email dated 2023-06-26.)
+A key reason for the submission is a requirement to ensure that Rprintf() and similar functions use properly-matching format codes for the various integer formats.
+I was notified that this had become a problem on CRAN machines on Nov 27.

-The NEWS.md file lists over ten additional changes, mainly relating to support for the analysis of measurements of water properties and velocities.
+The NEWS.md file lists over additional changes that improve oce by extending capabilities and removing bugs.

 ## Local Tests

-R 4.3.0 on macOS Ventura (13.5 Beta 22G5048d) revealed no ERRORs, no WARNINGs, and 2 NOTEs, one about the author name and the other about the package size.
+R 4.3.2 on macOS Sonoma Beta 14.2 (23C5047e) revealed no ERRORs, no WARNINGs, and 2 NOTEs, one about the author name and the other about the package size.

 ## Remote Windows Checks